Watch Tip: Paw Pads at Risk

 Owners remove their bodies immediately to avoid being charged with neglect

 Only the truly ignorant get charged, because they don’t think to remove the bodies of their frozen dogs and cats.
-In Spartanville, South Carolina, a man didn’t remove the bodies of 5 puppies and 1 adult dog, all frozen to death just a few nights ago, all showing signs of starvation.
+In Spartanville, South Carolina, a man didn’t remove the bodies of 5 puppies and 1 adult dog, all frozen to death, all showing signs of starvation.
 He faces charges for inhumane treatment, unlicensed dogs, unlicensed dog breeding, failure to provide rabies shots, and of course, failure to dispose of dead bodies.

 If a neighbor of yours finds the family dog frozen to death, you probably will only see an empty doghouse.
 You might wonder what happened.
 Your only hope should be that they don’t get another one who may suffer the same fate: hours of bone chilling cold, shivering, hard shivering, hypothermia, and death.